About LB agar plates

 - Leave the solution to cool to approximately 55oC, or warm enough to be held in your hand without burning it.If you do not have enough time to keep an eye on the temperature, put the bottle into the water bath.
 This will prevent the solution from setting prematurely.

 - When cooled, add the appropriate antibiotic into the solution and swirl to mix.

 - Prepare Petri dishes in a sterile environment (surfaces cleaned with 70% ethanol etc.).
 Carefully pour a thin layer of solution into the Petri dishes to cover the bottom of the plate (approximately 10 – 20 mL per plate).
 Try to avoid transferring or creating any bubbles.

 - Leave the plates to set before storing them in the fridge (see below).

-Storage of LB media
+Storage of LB agar plates

 Stack the plates upside down in towers of 10 plates.
 Ideally, wrap the towers in the plastic sheeting that came with the Petri dishes.
 Store the plates in the fridge (+4oC).